Open-Typer/Open-Typer/README.md

 ## Features

-- Lessons consist of levels
-- Designed for use in terminals (I'm going to make it possible to use as a cross-platform GUI program later).
+- Cross-platform - runs on Linux and Windows.
-- Customizability - custom lessons and levels (see *Configuring*).
+- Customizability - coming soon.
-- Quick navigation (arrow up or asterisk for level menu).
+- Quick navigation between lessons and exercises.
-- Cross-platform - can be compiled for most UNIX-like operating systems and Windows.
-- Auto updates on Windows: The program checks for updates everytime you open it.
-Update installation is fully automated.
+- Support for various languages and keyboards - coming soon - please let me know if you can help :)
+- No installation needed - just put it on your desktop and it'll work.

 ## How to use

 Download a release [here](https://github.com/adazem009/Open-Typer/releases/latest).

+### GNU/Linux
 Make the file executable:

-`chmod +x open-typer`
+`chmod +x Open-Typer`

 Start the program:

-`./open-typer`

-The entire program depends on a config file (see *Configuring*).
-If it doesn't exist, it'll take a sample config and save it (you can then edit it).
+`./Open-Typer`

+**Note:** You might need some Qt dependencies (which should be installed by default on most modern distributions).

 ## Configuring

-All lessons (and their levels) are saved in a config file called `typer.conf`
+All lessons, sublessons and their levels are saved in config files.

-**Some config files are in this repository (see the `configs` directory).**
+**Some config files are in this repository (see the `res/configs` directory).**

 Each level is saved in one line.
 Here are some examples:

 - String:

-`1.1:0,0 Some text`
+`1.1.1:0,0 Some text`

 Output: